Episcopal Relief & Development is supporting partners in Africa in response to the COVID-19 Pandemic.

 Mission Anglicane, in coordination with local public health authorities and with Episcopal Relief & Development’s support, is responding to COVID-19 through an awareness and prevention campaign that will reach over 10,000 individuals.
 Lack of awareness about the severity of COVID-19 and how to minimize its transmission has been a factor in the spread of the virus.
 The Church is leveraging its connections to the local community in this campaign.
 Mission Anglicane is also providing targeted support, including food, medical supplies and personal protective equipment (PPE) to over 5,000 individuals who are particularly vulnerable to the economic and physical challenges created by the pandemic.

-The Anglican Council of Malawi (ACM) is collaborating with Episcopal Relief & Development, local health authorities and other organizations and mobilizing existing networks of churches and schools to raise awareness about COVID-19 and to provide sanitation kits to vulnerable communities such as the elderly and people living with HIV/AIDS.
-ACM is also providing personal protective equipment to three local hospitals and health facilities in the dioceses of Lake Malawi and Northern Malawi.
+Early in the pandemic, the Anglican Council of Malawi (ACM) collaborated with Episcopal Relief & Development, local health authorities and other organizations to mobilize existing networks of churches and schools to raise awareness about COVID-19.
+ACM provided sanitation kits to vulnerable communities such as older adults and people living with HIV/AIDS and personal protective equipment (PPE) to three local hospitals and health facilities in the dioceses of Lake Malawi and Northern Malawi.

 Anglican Social Action (ASA) is supporting the local government’s efforts to raise awareness about the novel coronavirus by adapting 60 Savings with Education groups to continue operating safely while minimizing the spread of the virus.
 ASA, with Episcopal Relief & Development’s support, is providing face masks, soap and handwashing facilities and has implemented physical distancing protocols for these groups.
 The organization is also encouraging the use of the buddy system, where one person brings back information from the meetings to their community.
 In addition, ASA is distributing food parcels and face masks to vulnerable communities such as the elderly and single-parent households.